mosra/m.css/doc/plugins/sphinx.rst

 ----------

 The :rst:`.. py:module::` directive documents a Python module.
-In addition, the directive supports a :rst:`:data <name>:` option for convenient documenting of module-level data.
+In addition, the directive supports a :rst:`:data name:` option for convenient documenting of module-level data.
 The option is equivalent to filling out just a :rst:`:summary:` of the :rst:`.. py:data::` directive `described below <#data>`_.